xlladdins/xll/docs/Excel4MacrosH-P.md

 | 3             | Medium      |
 | 4             | Thick       |

-Mauto    is a number from 0 to 2 specifying marker settings.
+Mauto&nbsp;&nbsp;&nbsp;&nbsp;is a number from 0 to 2 specifying marker
+settings.

 |                 |                                    |
 | --------------- | ---------------------------------- |